 "Seniority read: mid-level.
 Applicant used no quantified outcomes in 6 of 7 bullet points."

 Four heterogeneous frontier LLMs — GPT-4o, Claude Sonnet, Gemini, and Llama 3.1 70B.
 Each receives the same eight structured queries about your resume.
-We measure numerical disagreement (σ across scalar judgments) and reasoning dispersion (ρ across embedded explanations).
+This gets fed into our algorithm in which we measure numerical disagreement (σ across scalar judgments) and reasoning dispersion (ρ across embedded explanations).
 Disagreement is treated as a calibrated uncertainty signal, not noise.

-Three independent parsers run in parallel — Affinda's commercial NER, the open-source OpenResume engine, and our own deterministic extractor.
+Three independent parsers run in parallel — the open-source OpenResume engine, our own deterministic extractor, and a Claude-Haiku canonical extractor.
 We normalize their outputs into a canonical schema and score where they diverge.
 High parser disagreement is itself a finding: it predicts that real-world ATSes will read your resume inconsistently.

 Two readings.
+This gets feeded into our algorithm.
 High σ on a scalar query (e.g. seniority) means LLM-powered screeners will reach different conclusions about you depending on which one they use — your resume reads ambiguously.
 High ρ on reasoning text means the models are looking at different signals to arrive at their answer — your resume is multi-interpretable.
 Both are addressable with concrete edits.

 Yes — encrypted at rest in a row-level-security-isolated Postgres instance keyed to your account.
 You can delete it at any time.
 We never train models on user data and never share your resume with third parties.